codenamewei/anomaly-detection-with-use-case/credit-card-fraud/README.md

 **App.java:**

 **Credit-Card-Data-Cleaning_0.ipynb:**
-Remove first row of the data(column names) and first column of the data(Time feature).
+- Remove first row of the data(column names) and first column of the data(Time feature).

 **Credit-Card-Data_Splitting_1.ipynb:**
 - Normalize the total transaction column of the data
 - Split data points into feature and labels and store as .csv.

 **Credit-Card-Result-Visualization.ipynb:**
-Visualize the results of the testing data and plot recall-precision curve.
+- Visualize the results of the testing data and plot recall-precision curve.

 ## Data Sources
 Data is retrieved from https://www.kaggle.com/mlg-ulb/creditcardfraud.
+It is of 2 days of transactions data from European cardholders in September 2013.

-Yet this is not the data we used to model with directly.
+Yet this is not the data this example used in modelling directly.

 Preprocessing steps below are done to obtain the current CreditCardFraud.zip data for training and testing.
-If you would just use the data processing to **Training and Testing Data** subsection.
+If you would just use the data processing, proceed to **Training and Testing Data** subsection.

 (1) Drop the time column (For modelling with LSTM, time feature is not necessary)
 (2) Drop the row with name of the columns (Time, V1, V2, V3 ...)
 (3) Normalize the total amount transaction column into the range [-1, 1].
 (4) Split each data point into feature(.csv) and label(.csv) and place in separate directories according to the label
 (5) Redistribute the files into training and testing data sets.